willthames/octopress/source/_posts/2013-08-04-reflections-on-todays-brisbane.markdown

 comments: true
 categories:
 ---
-Note: most of this was written Sunday afternoon - so although it's posted a few days late, it's a fairly timely (and therefore more accurate) recollection.
+<em>Note: most of this was written Sunday afternoon - so although it's
+posted a few days late, it's a fairly timely (and therefore more accurate) recollection.</em>

 Last year's Brisbane Marathon was the highlight of my running season - an 18 minute PB just five weeks after a 7 minute PB at Gold Coast, bringing my PB